 And you know what?
 It’s not too late.

-Building adult fantasy tree houses is so popular, in fact, that there is a somewhat under-the-radar show that does just that.
-Treehouse Masters, featuring Pacific Northwest resident Pete Nelson, builds such eye-catching treehouse designs that it makes people at every age once again wish they too had a sturdy treehouse.
+Building adult fantasy tree houses is so popular.
+In fact, that there is a somewhat under-the-radar show that does just that.
+Treehouse Masters, featuring Pacific Northwest resident Pete Nelson.
+He builds such eye-catching treehouse designs that makes people at every age wish they too had a sturdy treehouse.

 Do you think you have the perfect backyard for such a structure?
 Here are our top five tips on how to build a sturdy tree house.